 let’s move to the next tough job interview questions.

 5. What did you like about your current job?

 The biggest thing recruiters like to know about you while asking this question is how good you’re at handling tasks or any area of responsibility.
 When you answer this question, pull out some tasks that interest you.
-If you were in the similar industry in your previous job, then it would be easier for you to explain.
+It would be easier to explain if you were in a similar industry in your previous job.

 If not, then pick out something you really liked about your earlier job and mention that you did very well in handling it.

 Also, mention that everything cannot be of your liking.
-But cite an example which proves that even if you don’t like the task, when you’re assigned a task, it should be considered as done.
+But cite an example proving that even if you don’t like the task, it should be considered done when you’re assigned a task.

 This is a very good question because recruiters are suspicious about whether your audio is aligned with the video.
 You can explain your magnificence here.